Posted by Bill Fox & Dale Squires

 28 June 2012

-Guest blogger Bill Fox is Vice President of Fisheries for the World Wildlife Fund and serves as Vice Chair of the ISSF Board of Directors.
+Guest blogger Bill Fox is Vice President of Fisheries for the World Wildlife Fund-US and serves as Vice Chair of the ISSF Board of Directors.
 His co-author, Dale Squires, is a member of the ISSF Scientific Advisory Committee.
 Squires is a senior scientist and economist for the National Marine Fisheries Service* and is an Adjunct Professor of Economics at the University of California San Diego.